Junior Strous

-Junior Strous (born 28 April 1986 in Vlaardingen) is a Dutch racing driver, racing team owner, and entrepreneur from Wassenaar.
+Ton Strous Jr. (born 28 April 1986 in Vlaardingen) better known as Junior Strous, is a Dutch racing driver, racing team owner, and entrepreneur from Wassenaar.
 He has competed at various levels and classes of formula racing starting his professional career in Formula Ford at Geva Racing in 2002, advancing into Formula BMW, Formula Renault, Champcar Atlantic and Indycar Lights.

 Early life

-Junior Strous was born in the Netherlands in 1986.
+Strous was born in the Netherlands in 1986.
 He is the son of athlete and racecar driver Ton Strous.
 In 1992, Strous' father and mother, a part-time yoga instructor and businesswoman, started a carwash and detailing business.
-During a family trip to Tenerife, Spain when Strous was 10 years old, he became interested in racing after his first lap around a track in a go-cart.
+During a family trip to Tenerife, Spain when Strous was ten years old, he became interested in racing after his first lap around a track in a go-cart.
 Since then, Strous had a career during his childhood in karting until he became a professional driver and began testing in Benelux Formula Ford.

 Career

 Racing career

 After testing in Benelux Formula Ford in 2000 and 2001, Strous went on to become the youngest Formula Ford driver to win an international race (Spa-Francorchamps circuit in Belgium) with a B-class car in 2002.
 Later in 2002, Strous moved up to Formula BMW ADAC.